-2. The CO must always assign passwords (of at least 8 characters, including at least one letter and at least one number) to the newly created accounts.
+2. The CO must always assign passwords (of at least 8 characters, including at least one letter and at least one number) to users.
 Identification and authentication on the console/auxiliary port is required for users.
 From the "configure terminal" command line, the CO enters the following syntax: